AxdeKlerk/SLP/README.md

 ### 2.3 User Journeys

-Once I had completed my wireframes I decided to plot out how I imagined the user would journey through the website.
-First I plotted the current user journey as it  stands for the current *[Searchlight Promotions](www.searchlightpromotions.co.uk)* website, as shown here:
+Having completed the wireframes user journeys were plotted out as imagined the user would journey ould be through the website.
+First, the  current user journey was plotted out, from the *[Searchlight Promotions](www.searchlightpromotions.co.uk)* website, as shown here:

 ![current user journey](DOCS/images/current-user-journey.jpg)

-What stands out is the 'dead ends' (depicted in red) that navigate the user away from the website with the user having to return to the website by clicking back on the website tab.
+What stood out were the 'dead ends' (depicted in red) that navigate the user away from the website with the user having to return to the website by clicking back on the website tab.
+This blocks the user from an easy transition back to the website and considered 'bad' UI/UX.

-I pointed this out to the client as a pitfall to the UX and stated that by upgrading the site to manage its own ticket sales we would create a seamless experience for the user, that kept them on the website for further browsing in the hope that it would encourage further sales and interest.
+This was pointed out to the client as a pitfall to the UX and stated that by upgrading the site to manage its own ticket sales we would create a seamless experience for the user, that kept them on the website for further browsing in the hope that it would encourage further sales and interest.

 Below is the new user journey as first imagined.
-The items in red are still 3rd party websites for payment and email confirmations for logging in, however, with the introduction of a 'thank you' page the user would be returned to the website for further browsing after payment, and after the email confirmations the user will be redirected back to the website.
+The items in red are still 3rd party websites for payment and email confirmations for logging in, however, with the introduction of a 'thank you' page the user would be returned to the website for further browsing after payment.
+After the email confirmation, the user will be redirected back to the website automatically.

 ![imagined new user journey](DOCS/images/proposed-user-journey.jpg)